 In contrast to Tao’s subtle portraits, the Liaoning-born Chen presents vivid, whimsical, and sometimes shocking tales from the subconscious.
 Chen’s works draw heavily from dreams, which she turns into brilliantly-hued paintings and Chinese ink woodblock prints; each piece is accompanied with a QR code linked to a narrated passage from Chen’s journal.
 The surrealistic scenes often feature animals, such as fish that transform into birds, or a bull who seeks to force Chen into bearing a child.
 Her dreams are charged with Freudian curiosities and anxieties, some of which are defined by living in a female body.

 The artworks dissolve boundaries between the intimate and the public, the personal and the political, experience and knowledge, life and art.
 To watch a woman dance at home in blue polka-dotted underwear, and laugh along—to hear a mother speak of taking her daughter’s molester to court, and cheer along—to bear witness to the intimate expression of secrets and dreams—is to fulfill these words by Muriel Rukeyser, which served as inspiration for the exhibition: “My lifetime listens to yours.”

 Cover image: Tao Aimin, “The Secret Language of Women,” 2008

-“Undersong” is a story from our issue, “The Wellness Issue”.
+Gallery: Undersong is a story from our issue, “The Good Life.”
 To read the entire issue, become a subscriber and receive the full magazine.
-Alternatively, you can purchase the digital version from the iTunes Store.
+Alternatively, you can purchase the digital version from the App Store.